 Thanks for your interest!
 Hibernate ORM is an open source project and community.
 Contributions, of any type or any scope, drive the project forward!

-The community page lists a few places for users to find help such as IRC and forums.
+The community page lists a few places for users to find help such as Zulip and forums.
 Not to mention that users often look for help in other places such as StackOverflow or JBoss forums.
 A great way to get involved in the community is to share your knowledge with others who need it.

 An extension of helping other users is to contribute documentation.
 Its the help that keeps on giving!

 Whether you simply fix a typo, re-word an unclear section or add a whole new section/topic, improving the documentation helps everyone.

 As the development team discusses design of new features or tries to prioritize work it is great to have input from users.
 As the saying goes, it is better to measure twice and cut once; and the more eyes we have on theses designs and the more voices in the discussions, the better measurements we get.

 You can find the different places to get involved in discussing development on the Community page.

 Trying out releases and reporting/fixing problems is in many ways the cornerstone of open source development.
 It is especially critical in the case of early releases (Alphas and Betas) as we are trying to solidify APIs and contracts.